FREQUENTLY ASKED QUESTIONS

 What does a Records Custodian do?

-- Help determine retention and disposition policies.
-The primary responsibility of the Records Custodian is to work closely with the College Records Manager in the determination of retention and disposition policies for all records.
-In other words, the Records Custodian must decide "how long should we keep it" and "what should happen to it when we don't need it anymore".
+- The primary responsibility of the Records Custodian is to work closely with the Records Management in the determination of retention and disposition policies for all records.

 - Work with the Records Analyst and other stakeholders in developing a departmental File Plan.
-This is the primary instrument for classifying records, and is a critical component to any digital records keeping strategy.
+This is the primary instrument for classifying records, and is a critical component to any digital recordkeeping strategy.

 - Make decisions about who can access records.
 Each department will have varying needs regarding confidentiality and security.
 The Records Custodian is responsible for determining who (either within the department or institution-wide) should have access to departmental records.